Liz Winders, Director of Communications

-Pastor Regina Harrison was finishing up a long day in the Woodbine First United Methodist Church office when she heard the winter wind howling and sleet hitting the church’s windows.
+Pastor Regina Harrison was finishing a long day in the Woodbine First United Methodist Church office when she heard the winter wind howling and sleet hitting the church’s windows.
 She decided it was time to pack up her things and head home.
-Little did she know, there was more work to be done that night.
+Little did she know, Harrison would be doing much more work that night.

 “I grew up in the south and have been through hurricanes, and it literally sounded like a hurricane out there,” Harrison said.
 “The wind was blowing about 50 miles per hour, and it was well below zero as I drove out of the church parking lot.
 I did a double-take as I looked right before turning.”